 An enumeration type is a simple type and the attributes are defined in section 4.8.5.1.
 The Boolean type name or an enumeration type name can be used to specify the dimension range for a dimension in an array declaration and to specify the range in a for loop range expression; see section 11.2.2.2.
-An element of an enumeration type can be accessed in an expression [e.g. an array index value].
+An element of an enumeration type can be accessed in an expression.